From all of us at Power Specialties, we wish you and yours a wonderful holiday season filled with unforgettable moments of happiness and laughter.

 Based on FOUNDATION™ fieldbus specifications, AXF Fieldbus models offer more flexible instrumentation through a higher level communication capability and propose the cost reduction by multi-drop wirings with less cables.

-This video demonstrates how to rotate the control head in the event it is oriented in the wrong direction
+This video demonstrates how to rotate the control head in the event it is oriented in the wrong direction.

 Acoustic Wave Technology for Industrial Level Applications

-level sensor by
+Acoustic wave level sensor by Hawk Measurement |

 The transmission of high powered acoustic waves ensures minimal losses through the environment where the sensor is located.
 Due to the high powered emitted pulse, any losses have far less effect than would be experienced by traditional ultrasonic devices.
 More energy is transmitted hence more energy is returned.
 Advanced receiver circuitry is designed to identify and monitor low level return signals even when noise levels are high.
 The measured signal is temperature compensated to provide maximum accuracy to the outputs and display.